Filtered deformations of elliptic algebras: Introduction

-Finally, in Section 5, we describe how to use the above theory to compute the corresponding moduli spaces as well as their images in the moduli spaces of filtered deformations.
+Finally, in Section 6, we describe how to use the above theory to compute the corresponding moduli spaces as well as their images in the moduli spaces of filtered deformations.
 Since exceptional collections are unique when they exist, their moduli spaces are finite covers of the moduli spaces of surfaces (the covering arising from the fact that the numerical data breaks symmetries), and the maps from such spaces to moduli spaces of elliptic algebras are straightforward to compute.
 One finds in general that any family of algebras arising in this way is explicitly parametrized by the quotient of a subgroup of $E^n$ by some Weyl group acting linearly on $E^n$.
 This partly explains why these spaces are often weighted projective spaces, as results of \cite{LooijengaE:1976} give a number of cases in which such quotients are weighted projective spaces; the remainder of the explanation involves showing that the natural line bundle on the moduli stack of filtered deformations is the same as the invariant line bundle arising in \cite{LooijengaE:1976}.
 Using this, we describe the results of the classification in a large number of cases, as well as explaining some of the consequences arising when the result is a weighted projective space with generators of degree $>1$.
 (For instance, Sklyanin's original deformation \cite{SklyaninEK:1982} of $\P^3$ arises in our theory from the fact that when $\deg({\cal L})=4$, the space of deformations of $B_{\sO_E,\Psi}$ has two generators of degree 2, which become the two central degree 2 elements of Sklyanin's algebra.)

 {\bf Acknowledgements}.
 A great many thanks are due to P. Etingof, not only for suggesting several versions of the above problem (both the original version in which $V$ was a sum of line bundles of degree 0 and more recent versions in which $V$ is semistable) but also for a large number of discussions of filtered deformations over the years, including some recent pointers regarding Poisson structures on centers.
 The author would also like to thank the organizers of the workshop ``Hypergeometry, Integrability and Lie Theory'' at the Lorentz Center in Leiden for providing the necessary impetus to finish and write up the present work.
+In addition, the author would like to thank the referee for extensive comments which led to many improvements in the current version of this paper.